GeorgeEliotArchive/Chronology_Search/README.md

 # Version 1.1
 ## Description

-The George Eliot Chronology is a group of visualizations that help researchers find over 3,000 dated events in George Eliot's life.
-It is an important resource for biographers, for biographical criticism of her work, or to study social and intellectual influences on her writing. f .
+The George Eliot Chronology is a group of visualizations that help researchers identify over 3,000 dated events in George Eliot's life.
+Information has been extracted from and verified using primary sources, primarily dated letters and journal entries.
+It is an important resource for biographers, for biographical criticism of her work, or for anyone studying the social and intellectual influences on George Eliot's writing.

 ## Setup